flecsi/flecsi/doc/sphinx/src/user-guide/utilities.rst

 ``util::transform`` can be applied to a range of such indices (or structures containing them) to gather them into a range (that already has the correct size).
 The indices into the output range can serve as local (or packed) IDs for the subset.
 ``util::partition_point`` can be applied to a sorted range of such indices or structures to efficiently find the position or data for a particular index.
+``util::binary_index`` (which does not reflect a standard-library feature) is a convenience for the case of finding the position of an index in a range of just indices (*e.g.*, finding the local ID for a global ID).